Conflux-Chain/conflux-documentation/docs/core/core-space-basics/transactions/tx-fields.md

 displayed_sidebar: coreSidebar
 ---

-In order to construct a Core Space transaction, the following fields are required:
+In order to encode a Core Space transaction, the following fields are required:

 * `from` - the address of the sender, that will be signing the transaction.
 This will be an externally-owned account as contract accounts cannot send transactions.
 * `to` - the receiving address (if an externally-owned account, the transaction will transfer value.
 If a contract account, the transaction will execute the contract code)